Kurosar/qb-hud-redux/README.md

 Realized by [Jakats](https://github.com/Jakats) and [Kurøsår](https://github.com/Kurosar/).
 Thanks to [GhzGarage(Kakarot)](https://github.com/GhzGarage/) / [Cosmo_Hud](https://github.com/GhzGarage/cosmo_hud) for the Seatbelt and Cruise part.

-**Now also comes with a "lite version"** (This is the same hud as normal, but with more "inline" design)
+**Now also comes with a "lite version"** (This is the same hud as normal, but with a more "horizontal" design)
 ![image](https://i.imgur.com/f5wIne5.png)